 Deficiencies of these vitamins and certain minerals can lead to other conditions/comorbidities, some more serious than others.
 For a list of the vitamins and minerals most at risk for Neuroendocrine Cancer patients, have a read of my article – Vitamin and Mineral deficiency risks.

 There is a third article in this series discussing a related issue with Neuroendocrine Cancer, particularly where gut surgery has been performed.
 You can link directly to this article here – “Gut Health” – (Gut Health, Probiotics and Small Intestinal Bacterial Overgrowth (SIBO)).

 The fourth article looks at Amines and why they can cause food reactions or exacerbate syndromes.

 This is a big and complex subject and I only intended to cover the basics.
 Everyone is different and nothing in here should be accepted as medical advice for you or anyone you know.
-If you need professional advice, you should speak to your doctor or dietitian.
+If you need professional advice, you should speak to your doctor or registered dietitian.